2.A.58 The Phosphate:Na+ Symporter (PNaS) Family

 SLC34A2 of Homo sapiens

 Sodium-dependent phosphate transport protein 2A (Sodium-phosphate transport protein 2A; Na+-dependent phosphate cotransporter 2A; NaPiIIa; NaPi-3; NaPi-2a) (Solute carrier family 34 member 1; SLC34A1) of 639 aas and 12 TMSs.
-Co-transports 3 Na+ with 1 divalent phosphate anion.
+Structure-function relationships of the first and fourth predicted extracellular linkers of the type IIa Na+/Pi cotransporter have been stidied (Ehnes et al. 2004).
+It co-transports 3 Na+ with 1 divalent phosphate anion.
 There are 3 Na+ binding sites, N1 (binds Na+ or Li+), N2 and N3, (both of which are Na+-specific); residues comprising N1 have been identified (Fenollar-Ferrer et al. 2015).

 SLC34A1 of Homo sapiens